thillRobot/seam_detection/README.md

 #### Things To Do (priority top to bottom):

-- [ ] test icp registration from several tracked starting locations to avoid getting stuck in local minimum, compare scores of each result and lowest should be correct
+- [x] test icp registration from several tracked starting locations to avoid getting stuck in local minimum, compare scores of each result and lowest should be correct
+    -> first pass at this seems to work, four positions were tested and the correct position can be identified with the fitness score
+    -> code only works for ICP, not TEASER or TEASER_FPFH yet

-- [ ] test working data sets from recent scans with Overlap Predator
+- [ ] test working data sets from recent scans with Overlap Predator, this is being tested in a different repo

 - [ ] test new LiDAR sensor from lightware, capture new 3D scans for comparison